Johnson College President Interviewed in NY Times Article

 2nd row, Nick Costanzo, L.R.Costanzo, Scholarship Awardees Nicholas DeSanto ’14, Jermyn Electronic Technology and Deborah Sullivan ‘14, Lake Ariel, Veterinary Technology.

-3rd Row, Katie Leonard, Senior VP of Institutional Advancement and Dr. Ann Pipinski, President & CEO of Johnson College.
+3rd Row, Katie Pittelli, Senior VP of Institutional Advancement and Dr. Ann Pipinski, President & CEO of Johnson College.
 Not pictured are scholarship awardees Peter Dimick ’15, West Wyoming and Edward Serio ‘15 of Honesdale.

 Scranton Area Foundation Awards Johnson College Nearly $25,000